Azam Ali: Solo career

 In 2002, Ali released her first solo album, Portals of Grace.
 This was followed in 2006 by Elysium for the Brave, which reached No. 10 on Billboards World Albums chart on 23 September 2006.
 Ali's third album, From Night to the Edge of Day (2011), is a collection of lullabies inspired by her son.
 Lamentation of Swans – A Journey Towards Silence (2013), her fourth album, is a joint effort with her husband that began in 2009.

 In 2003, she sang the song "Inama Nushif" in the fictional Fremen language for the soundtrack to the Syfy mini-series Frank Herbert's Children of Dune, written by Brian Tyler.
 In 2006, her vocals were featured in the movie 300.
-In 2007, she composed the score to the video game In 2011, she was heard several times on the soundtrack of Uncharted 3.
+In 2007, she composed the score to the video game Syphon Filter: Logan's Shadow.
+In 2011, she was heard several times on the soundtrack of Uncharted 3.
 In 2012, she was the vocalist for Square Enix's Final Fantasy video game tech demo Agni's Philosophy.
 In 2013, she provided vocals for the soundtrack to the film Thor: The Dark World.

 On 31 May 2019, Ali announced her next album, the self-produced Phantoms, along with its first single and music video, "Hope".
 The next single was the album's title track, which was released on 12 July.
 The record came out on 13 September.